-- Replace and upsize the aging Quinhagak Street and Askeland Drive systems to accommodate the current design storm and align with proposed roadway improvements. - Install new subdrains along length of project corridor to alleviate roadways issues caused by high groundwater levels and extend the life of roadway. - Install catch basins at designed roadway low points and other areas as necessary to alleviate ponding issues. - Provide positive roadway drainage to minimize ponding. - Provide water quality treatment for stormwater runoff. - Configure proposed subdrain systems to meet separation distance requirements from existing water and sewer mains. - Provide freeze protection for the proposed subdrain systems if required.
+- Replace and upsize the aging Quinhagak Street and Askeland Drive systems to accommodate the current design storm and align with proposed roadway improvements. - Install a new subdrain system along length of project corridor to alleviate roadways issues caused by high groundwater levels and extend the life of roadway. - Install catch basins at designed roadway low points and other areas as necessary to alleviate ponding issues. - Provide positive roadway drainage to minimize ponding. - Provide water quality treatment for stormwater runoff. - Configure proposed subdrain systems to meet separation distance requirements from existing water and sewer mains. - Provide freeze protection for the proposed subdrain systems if required. - Install footing drain services to each parcel.